Wli1388/ORC-SLAYAA-/README.md

 # ORC-SLAYAA-
 A turn-based where you play as an adventurer tasked with clearing an orc hideout and eliminating the orc boss.

+## Instructions
 Download all the files(src, audio, images) and use a Java IDE to open the java files.

+A detailed set of game instructions will be displayed after you press START GAME

+You will then be taken to the market screen where you buy potions to increase your initial stats

+During the battle sequences. there will be a log that displays the damage you've taken and dealing.

 ## Learn More